-The Toquima Range is a north to south running mountain range situated in the central region of the US state of Nevada.
-The range lies within Toiyabe National Forest, which covers land in both Nevada and California.
-There are 50 named peaks in the range with the tallest and most prominent being Mount Jefferson - South Summit at 11,932 ft (3,637 m) tall with 5,863 ft (1,787 m) of prominence.
+The Toquima Range is a north-to-south running mountain range situated in the central region of the US state of Nevada.
+The range lies within Toiyabe National Forest, which covers land in Nevada and California.
+There are 50 named peaks; the tallest and most prominent is Mount Jefferson - South Summit at 11,932 ft (3,637 m) tall with 5,863 ft (1,787 m) of prominence.

 The terrain is similar to that found throughout central Nevada.
 The Toquima Range, and its surrounding ranges, lie within the rain shadow of the Sierra Nevada that lies to the west along the Nevada and California border.

 This arid landscape can’t support much vegetation except for scattered pines and low-growing grasses.
 Steep cliffs meet sweeping basins and scree slopes throughout the range.
 Loose rock and barren peaks define the subalpine tundra landscape.

 Though the peaks receive snowfall during winter, the snowpack dissipates by mid-summer.
 No significant lakes or rivers exist in this arid region.

 The Toquima Range is near numerous other outdoor recreation areas.
 The entire range lies within the Toiyabe National Forest, with a small section of peaks within the Alta Toquima Wilderness.
 Table Mountain Wilderness lies to the east, while the Arc Dome Wilderness is to the west.

 Other nearby ranges include the Toiyabe Range and Monitor Range.
 Tectonic extension created this mountainous region, continuously stretching and folding the landscape and leaving behind the distinct geological features visible today.